eddyerburgh/blog/_posts/2016-03-09-add-subdomains-to-a-xampp-server-on-windows.md

 layout: post
 status: publish
 published: true
-title: Add Subdomains to a XAMPP Server On Windows
+title: Add subdomains to a XAMPP server on Windows
 description: Learn how to add subdomains to a XAMMP server.
 Follow these simple steps to  quickly add a new subdomain to your local XAMPP server!
 author:
   display_name: Edd Yerburgh